Virtual Staging Before and After Gallery

 What quality levels are available?

-VirtualStagingAI offers three quality levels: Preview (1 credit, lower resolution with watermark), Standard (3 credits, 2K resolution, no watermark), and HD (5 credits, 4K resolution, print-ready).
-For listing photos, we recommend Standard or HD quality.
+VirtualStagingAI offers three quality levels: Preview (1 credit, lower resolution with watermark), Standard (3 credits, 2K resolution, no watermark), and HD (5 credits, higher-resolution export).
+Choose quality after the staged proof passes original-to-staged review.

 Create Your Own Before & After

-Upload an empty room photo and get your own photorealistic virtual staging transformation in 30 seconds.
+Upload an empty room photo, create a staging proof, and compare it with the original before export.
 Start with 5 free credits, no credit card required.

 Start Virtual Staging Free